Govt extends suspension of fresh proceedings under insolvency law by another 3 months | Business

 The corporate affairs ministry has suspended Section 7, 9 and 10 to provide relief for companies reeling under the impact of the pandemic.
 Sections 7, 9 and 10 deal with initiation of corporate insolvency resolution process by a financial creditor, operational creditor and corporate debtor, respectively.

-On Monday, Finance and Corporate Affairs Minister Nirmala Sitharaman said that suspension of fresh proceedings under the IBC would be extended..
+On Monday, Finance and Corporate Affairs Minister Nirmala Sitharaman said that suspension of fresh proceedings under the IBC would be extended.
+Gaurav Gupte, Partner at law firm Cyril Amarchand Mangaldas, said that under Section 10A of the IBC, initiation of insolvency processes had been suspended in respect of defaults occurring in the six months' period commencing from March 25.

+''The Section also empowered the government to extend the suspension for any time up to one year...
+This is the second extension for another period of three months.
+Under the framework of the Section as it currently stands, there cannot be any further extensions,'' Gupte said..

 - READ MORE ON: